-This guidance is designed to help anyone putting forward a school governor or clerk for a national honour maximise the effectiveness of their nomination.
+This guidance is designed to help anyone putting forward a school governor, trustee or clerk for a national honour maximise the effectiveness of their nomination.

-Anyone can make the nomination for a national honour but it does help if you can give a good overview of your nominee's work over time and demonstrate the impact they have had.
+Anyone can make the nomination for an individual to receive a national honour but it does help if you can give a good overview of your nominee's work over time and demonstrate the impact they have had.
 You cannot nominate yourself for a national honour.

 How to make the nomination

 Firstly, all honour nominations are strictly confidential.
 It important that you do not inform the nominee that you are putting them forward for an honour.
 All nominations are considered in strictest confidence and it is not fair to raise expectations in case an award is not made.

 To nominate someone you need to complete an honours nomination form.
 You will give details on the individual you are nominating and your recommendation as to why they should receive an honour.
 For the recommendation you will be asked for details on: